aeckar/usf-cse-resources/reviews/COT3100_review2.md

 <!-- To render correctly, inline tEx blocks must not have characters directly after them    -->
 <!-- There is no way to insert single tilde (~) in GFM tEx                                  -->

+## Preliminary - Exam Topics

+1. Determine a set resulting from an expression involving multiple sets, then determine the cardinality of the set
+2. Determine disjointness among given some sets
+3. Identify regions of a Venn diagram corresponding to given set expressions and determine a relationship
+4. Determine the complement of a set resulting from a set expression involving intervals of real numbers
+5. Determine the result of a union/intersection of an indexed family of sets
+6. Determine whether a given collection of sets form a partition of a given set
+7. Determine whether some statements concerning sets are generally true or false
+8. Given a relation, determine if it's an equivalence relation, possibly determining the number of equivalence classes and class sizes
+9. Determine a cardinality involving Cartesian products of sets
+10. Determine a cardinality involving an n-ary relation on a given Cartesian product
+11. Determine which properties some given relations have
+12. Perform repeated squaring, giving the squares and the final result
+13. *(Bonus Question)* Mathematical induction
+14. *(Bonus Question)* Prove or disprove whether or not a given relation is an equivalence relation

 ## 1. Set Logic

 - The following can be used in place of identities in formal logic